timdoherty/front-end-test-driven-development-v2/README.md

 Write out some acceptance criteria that answer the questions that pertain to your client's requirements.
 The best starting point for good test cases is a set of verifiable acceptance criteria.

+Some example criteria might include:
+- The application has a place for a user to enter a search term
+- When the user enters a search term and presses the enter key, a list of search results is displayed
+- etc.

 ## Step 1

 ### Objective